nikunj92/m18-fancontrol/README.md

 Cadence dynamically adapts to both temperature *and* the rate of change.

 ###  Smart Cadence Right?
 Yeah… But About That
 Right now, we say we pulse for on/off durations… but actually, we recalculate cadence every tick - mid-pulse overrides always happen, breaking the spirit of duration-based control.

-The trend logic is solid — slope, proximity, all of it — but it’s being applied too frequently so the regression is not quite learning a trend.
+The trend logic is solid — slope, proximity, all of it — the regression is learning a trend but it’s overridden by the base interval too frequently.

-The right fix?
-Let the system commit and ride out the cadence, then reassess — just like a good feedback loop should.
+[TODO] Let the system commit and ride out the cadence, then reassess.
+The general time to ramp fan rpm to max is about 10s, and drop to 0 happens in about 15.
+We could use these bounds to come up with a better pulser (is that a word?)

 We’ll get there.
 For now?
-This works well enough, and I’ve got bigger dragons to slay. l33t!
+For now, this works well enough, and I’ve got bigger dragons to slay. l33t code, here I come!!

 ---